tulika105/Git-Learning/README.md

 An AI-powered command-line assistant that helps you learn Git and GitHub interactively.

-This project simulates a real-world development workflow using Git branches (`dev → staging → main`) while building an intelligent assistant using Google's Gemini API.
+This project simulates a real-world development workflow using Git branches (`dev → staging → main`) while building an intelligent assistant using Gemini API.

 ---